-What is Popcorn Effect During PCB Assembly Process
+What is the Popcorn Effect During the PCB Assembly Process

 In short, the popcorn effect is when the IC or BGA blows up or even breaks because the dampness inside the bundle grows in the reflow interaction.
-To be more detailed, we need to mention plastic exemplified microelectronic devices used in airtight parts.
+To be more detailed, we need to mention plastic-exemplified microelectronic devices used in airtight parts.
 During the PCB assembly process, dampness in a plastic bundle can disintegrate under high temperatures and apply weight to the bundle.
-This pressure makes the bundle break and furthermore causes delamination between the shaping compound and the lead casing or bites the dust.
+This pressure makes the bundle break and causes delamination between the shaping compound and the lead casing or bites the dust.

-Patch ball inside with lead measure and outside with sans lead may bring about disappointment.
+Patching the ball inside with lead measure and outside with sans lead may bring about disappointment.
 It is provoked by the softening mark of lead and without lead material, and this is distinctive in a similar ball grid array (BGA) packaging chip.
 In most serious cases, the packaging surrenders and the pressure may bring about outer bundle breaks.
-Furthermore, the BGA packaging chip has a void in the joint interface, where dust appends, and this leads to a short out between certain pins.
+Furthermore, the BGA packaging chip has a void in the joint interface, where dust appends and this leads to a short out between certain pins.

 What Causes Popcorn Effect in PCB Assembly